Jonathan Taylor

 IND RB Jonathan Taylor - Week 6 Fantasy Football Outlook

-Week 6 vs. Jacksonville Jaguars
+Week 6 at Jacksonville Jaguars

 by Brandon Niles